Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Curves on ribbon graphs and surgeries:

-If $(x,y)$ are complex coordinates then the pull back of $\alpha$ under this map is equal to $dz$.
-In the local coordinates given by $\phi_e$ I can define
+If $(x,y)$ are complex coordinates, then the pullback of $\alpha$ under this map is equal to $dz$.
+In the local coordinates given by $\phi_e$, we can define

-which is the relative period of $\Im q$ along the edge $e$.
-There is no sign ambiguities because I assume than the real part is positive and then $x_{s_1e}=x_{e}$.
-This define an element of the tangent space $T_R$.\\
+This is the relative period of $\sqrt{q}$ along the edge $e$.
+There are no sign ambiguities because we assume that the real part of the period is positive, and then $x_{s_1e}=x_{e}$.
+Then this defines an element of the tangent space $T_R$.\\

-By construction the data $(S,x)$ are enough to recover $q$.
-It suffice to glue the rectangles $R_e^{\bullet}$ of length $m_e$ by performing a shear of parameter $x_e$ on the right boundary.
-There is no constraint on the parameter $(m,x)$ to perform the construction.
-I obtain in this way a riemann surface marqued by $M_R$ and the one form $(dz)^2$ on each rectangle induce a quadratic differential $q_S(x)$.
-The two construction are the inverse of each other then I can conclude that there is a bijection
+By the zippered rectangle construction, the data $(m,x)$ are enough to recover $q$.
+We simply glue the rectangles $\mathbf{R}_e^{\bullet}=[0,m_e]\times \R$ by performing a shear of parameter $x_e$ on the right boundary.
+There is no constraint on $(m,x)$ to perform the construction.
+We obtain in this way a Riemann surface with an Abelian differential given by $dz$ on each rectangle.
+The surface is $\tilde{M}_R^{\bullet}$ the directed cover of $R$.
+Then the square of the Abelian differential defines a quadratic differential $q_S(x)$ on $M^{\bullet}$, which is locally given by $(dz)^2$ on each rectangle.
+The two constructions are the inverse of each other, and then there is a bijection: